scriptPilot/google-calendar-synchronization/README.md

 ## Installation

-> Before any installation, please export and backup all Google Calendars.
+⚠️ Before the installation, please export and backup all Google Calendars.

 1. Open [Google Apps Script](https://script.google.com/) and create a new project `Google Calendar Synchronization`
 2. Replace `Code.gs` file content with [this code](dist/Code.gs)